marain-dotnet/Marain.Workflow/docs/introduction.md

 ## Background

 Despite the fact that a large percentage of business applications represent some kind of workflow based system, this is rarely acknowledged.
-Instead, domain objects are given status properties, normally using boolean and enumable data types which, when used together, represent different states that an entity can be in.
+Instead, domain objects are given status properties, normally using boolean and enumerable data types which, when used together, represent different states that an entity can be in.

 When the underlying workflow changes, this often means changes in multiple areas of the system to ensure that everywhere bespoke state checking is used, it is still correct.